 Bland also explains that certain antioxidants, like N-acetylcysteine, ubiquinone, glutathione, and vitamins C and E, can stimulate autophagy in damaged cells.
 The kicker is that if you're eating a lot of antioxidant-rich foods regularly, you actually have a lower need for autophagy since antioxidants help protect your cells from damage anyway.

-Some antioxidant-rich foods (and drinks) that deserve a regular spot on your plate (or in your cup) are:
+Some antioxidant-rich foods11 (and drinks) that deserve a regular spot on your plate (or in your cup) are:

 It's also a good idea to avoid sugar, processed oils, and processed foods.
 "These items are pro-inflammatory and can burden the mitochondria, impairing their function and role in autophagy," Ruhoy previously told mbg.

 Autophagy has some pretty impressive benefits, but there's no magical internal switch that turns it off and on.
 If you really want to reap the benefits of autophagy, you have to make inducers like intermittent fasting a regular part of your life.
 For healthy people, doing so is virtually all reward and no risk.
 However, if you have diabetes, hypothyroidism, or adrenal gland dysfunction, you should talk to your doctor first.